projf/projf-explore/graphics/racing-the-beam/sim/README.md

 If you're new to graphics simulations check out the blog post on [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).

-If you have a dev board, see the main [Racing the Beam README](../README.md) for build instructions.

 These simulations run at 640x480.

 ## Demos